DamianValle/concurrent-java/README.md

 # distributed-java
-Collection of examples on distributed programming in java using semaphores and monitors.
+Collection of examples on concurrent and distributed programming in java using semaphores and monitors.
 (Language: spanish)